Grymes Hill, Staten Island

 Grymes Hill is a 374 ft tall hill formed of serpentine rock on Staten Island, New York.
 It is the second highest natural point on the island and in the five boroughs of New York City.
 The neighborhood of the same name encompasses an area of 0.894 sqmi and has a population of 8,263 people.
 The hill also includes parts of the Silver Lake neighborhood.
 The area includes part of ZIP Codes 10301 and 10304.

 Etymology

-The hill is named after Suzette Grymes, wife of prominent New Orleans lawyer and member of the First Families of Virginia, John Randolph Grymes.
+The hill is named after Cayetana Susana "Suzette" (née Bosque) Claiborne Grymes, daughter of Felicidad Fangui and Bartolomé Bosque, and wife of prominent New Orleans lawyer and member of the First Families of Virginia, John Randolph Grymes.
 Her first husband was the first governor of Louisiana, William Charles Cole Claiborne.
 She settled on Staten Island in 1836.

+Her daughter Athenais Grymes married New York banker, Louis A. von Hoffman, one of the founders of the Knickerbocker Club.

 Geography

 Neighborhoods around Grymes Hill include Ward Hill to the north, Silver Lake to the west, Sunnyside and Emerson Hill to the south, to the southeast is Concord, and Stapleton and Stapleton Heights to the east.
 The east side of the hill is defined by Van Duzer Street and Richmond Road to the intersection with the Staten Island Expressway, which, with Clove Road, defines the southern side.
 On the west is Victory Boulevard.
 Some claim Cebra Avenue for the northern border, while others believe that the border is Louis Street.